Concavity properties for quasilinear equations and optimality remarks: Introduction

 When the symmetry of the domain is dropped, one may wonder if the solutions still inherit convexity (or star-shapedness) of the domain: this question has been addressed starting from the pioneering papers \cite{PS51, ML71, BL76, Lew77}, and further developed in the subsequent years.
 We highlight that, contrary to star-shapedness, weaker properties of the domain (like simple connection) are generally not inherited by the level sets of the solutions (see e.g. \cite{Sto64}).

-Convexity properties of solutions are actually a good information which arise, for example, in the study of the free boundaries and the coincidence sets in obstacle problems \cite{Kin78, CS82}, in minimal surfaces and prescribed Gauss curvature problems \cite{GuMa05}, as well as in optimal control (ensuring, for example, that the trajectories are contained in the domain); they further give information on the critical points and the uniqueness of solutions.
+Convexity properties of solutions are actually a good information which arise, for example, in the study of the free boundaries and the coincidence sets in obstacle problems \cite{Kin78, CS82}, in minimal surfaces and prescribed Gauss curvature problems \cite{GuMa05}, as well as in optimal control (ensuring, for example, that the trajectories are contained in the domain); they further give information on the gap between eigenvalues \cite{SWYY}, and on the critical points and the uniqueness of solutions.
 These properties additionally appear in several applications, such as plasma confinement \cite{Ack81}, capillary surfaces \cite{Kor83Ca}, capacitory potentials \cite{Lew77}, porous solid combustion \cite{KS87}, economy \cite{SZ81}, and elasto-plastic deformation of cylinders \cite{ML71}.

-When searching for concavity properties of solutions, one can easily observe that, generally, concavity itself is a too strong goal: while for the torsion problem the concavity may be obtained, for example, for suitable perturbation of ellipsoids \cite{HNST18} (see also \cite[Remark 4.2.3]{Ken85}), in \cite[Remark 2.7]{Kor83Co} (see also \cite{Lind94}) it is shown that the eigenfunctions of the first eigenvalue of the Laplacian are never convex, whatever the bounded set is (see \cite[Remark 3.4]{Kaw85R} and Remark \ref{rem_never_concav} for a more general framework).
+When searching for concavity properties of solutions, one can easily observe that, generally, concavity itself is a too strong goal: while for the torsion problem the concavity may be obtained, for example, for suitable perturbations of ellipsoids \cite{HNST18} (see also \cite{Kos87}), in \cite[Remark 2.7]{Kor83Co} (see also \cite{Lind94}) it is shown that the first eigenfunction of the Laplacian is never concave, whatever the bounded regular set is (see \cite[Remark 3.4]{Kaw85R} and Remark \ref{rem_never_concav} for a more general framework).
+The same holds true anyway also for the torsion problem, if for example the boundary has some flat zone \cite[Theorem 18]{Ken84Th}.

 Generally, one may search instead for a strictly increasing function $\varphi$ such that the composition $\varphi(u)$ with the solution $u$ is actually concave.
 This property is generally stronger than the \emph{quasiconcavity}, which requires that all the level sets of $u$ are concave; both the properties have been extensively investigated in literature.